parcel-bundler/lightningcss/wpt/README.md

 3. **Next:** selector/rule/media/recovery adapters and contextual computed-value tests under WPT's server.
 4. **Later:** selected reftests with untransformed references, then a separately reviewed CI baseline and scheduled discovery.

-Keep the opt-in behavior until findings and assertion policy have been reviewed.
+Keep CI non-blocking until findings and assertion policy have been reviewed.
 The design rationale and broader scope are in `../WPT-HARNESS-RESEARCH.md`.